BRoel/BRoel/README.md

 ### I'm a Full-Stack Developer and recent grad of Flatiron School.

-- 👀  I’m currently working to improve my projects with the most in demand methods.
+- 👀  I’m currently improving my projects with the most in demand methods.
 - 🌱  I’m currently working on mastering JS React and Redux.
 - 🥅  Goals: Contribute to many Open Source projects.
 - 🎮  I enjoy playing competitve games with my friends, keeping fit, and continously challenging myself to learn new technologies.